Invitational Summer Institute

 Monday through Thursday from 8:30-4:00

-The San Marcos Writing Project (SMWP) provides opportunities in professional development for teacher practitioners (K-12), administrators, and curriculum specialists.
+The San Marcos Writing Project (SMWP) provides opportunities in professional development for K-12 teacher practitioners in all disciplines, administrators, and curriculum specialists.
 The SMWP is a National Writing Project site dedicated to the improvement of student learning through the effective teaching of writing in culturally and linguistically diverse classrooms.
-Our aim is for fellows to come away from the Institute with a renewed sense of excitement about and commitment to writing and the teaching of writing.
+Our aim is for fellows to come away from the Institute with a renewed sense of excitement about and commitment to teaching, writing and the teaching of writing.
 Successful completion of the ISI provides opportunities for ongoing collaboration and a variety of leadership roles.

 - The San Marcos Writing Project, based at CSUSM, was established to give teachers an opportunity to expand their skills in teaching writing.

-- Teachers will attend a five-week (four days a week) intensive institute and four half-day follow-up meetings on Saturdays during the following academic year.
+- Teachers will attend a five-week (four days a week) intensive institute and two half-day follow-up meetings on Saturdays during the following academic year.

-- Participants will receive a $600 stipend for attending the five-week summer institute and $200 for attending a fall meeting and $200 for participating in a winter conference.
+- Participants will receive a $600 stipend for attending the five-week summer institute and $200 for attending a fall meeting and $200 for attending a spring meeting.
 There is no cost to district or school.